Melvynx/ReactTools/README.md

 ## 3. My GitHub custom page

-> I create a gitHub page with https://developer.github.com/v3/
+> I created a gitHub page with https://developer.github.com/v3/

-To familiarize myself with api in GitHub, I create my Custom page GitHub with list of Repository and Commit.
+To familiarize myself with api in GitHub, I created my Custom page GitHub with list of Repository and Commit.

 On this page, we can find information of my github account 👨‍💻.
 After, we have a card per repository, with commit list and fork's link.

-## 4. Topic page

-> I create a Topic page will be update in RealTime

-Ohhhhhhh !

-Can create a Topic with *Title*, *Message* and *Author name*.
-Can comment any topic with *Message* and *Author Name*.

-A authentification by FireBase is in Progress...

-## 5. Auth

-> Can create account...

-You can now create a account, create topic more easy with you're unique ID.
-Next, can find all you're topic, and answer.

 ## Change log